tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 &nbsp;

-Once you have all of these, you're can now test the core psychojs program and the netlify functions (these are included in the repository).
+Once you have all of these, you're now ready to test the core psychojs program and the Netlify functions (these are included in the repository).
 First clone this [this](https://github.com/tmprk/line-in-shape-psychojs/) github repository.

 ```bash
 git clone https://github.com/tmprk/line-in-shape-psychojs/tree/serverless